 If you book with a company that isn’t ATOL protected and that company goes out of business, you will not be able to claim back money or get assistance from ATOL and the holiday itself is at risk.
 Often payments are made to the airline at the time that you book so your flight reservation will still stand, but your hotel booking will probably be cancelled as holiday providers don’t usually pay the hotel until after your stay.
 This also means that if you are already abroad when the company goes out of business the hotel has the right to start charging you for the room, or ask you to leave without notice.

 If you pay by credit card you may be able to claim the money back from your card provider, and if you’ve already bought your travel insurance you should check if you can make a claim (although most standard policies don’t cover the collapse of a travel company).
-If the company is based in an EU country you should also receive some level of financial assistance from the country’s government, but it might not be a full refund.
 Ultimately booking a non-ATOL protected holiday is a risk that could leave you with a lot of stress and inconvenience, so it’s always safer to just look for that ATOL assurance.

 Before you book, check the website or brochure of the travel provider for the ATOL logo, which companies will usually display clearly.
 If you’re not sure, contact them to confirm.
 You can also look up the travel company on the Civil Aviation Authority’s ATOL database to check they have a license.

 Make sure after booking that you are given an ATOL certificate – if you do end up needing a refund or assistance from ATOL this document will prove you are entitled to it.
 Companies are legally required to send you your certificate as soon as you’ve booked and paid any money towards your holiday, so ask for one if you don’t receive it.